natidemis/BCJ-AI-API/README.md

 ***

 ## Setup
+- Install python 3.8.10
+   *  other versions may or may not work.
 - Install dependencies by writing ``pip install -r requirements.txt`` into terminal
     * Note that the versions in the file may be outdated
+- If the above step failed to properly install all packages, install pipenv by writing `pip install pipenv` into the terminal and then run `pipenv install` to install using the pipfile
+   * Note that if both steps fail, it may be worth trying to remove the specified versions of some of the packages to install their latest versions.

 - Run `gentoken.py` to generate a secret token
     * The token appears in a new file called ``.env``